jumpeebunee/meet-and-go/README.md

 <image src="./public/intro.jpg" alt="intro-img" width="600px">

-Live Demo (NEED LINK).
+[Live demo](https://meet-and-go.netlify.app).
 The application allows you to search for events by interests.
 Create events.
 Meet and search for public companies.

 ## Opportunities